jw2476/cslog-new/main.typ

 #image("decomp.png")
 === Frontend
 #image("frontend.png")
-This shows the different pages and operations I will need to implement on the frontend, I chose this as my
+This shows the different pages and operations I will need to implement on the frontend, I chose to break down the project into pages and the flow on each page as they are a natural way of breaking up web apps.
+I also split the project into frontend (client-side) and backend (server-side), this is because the code will not be able to be shared between them easily, so its important to work out where each feature belongs.
 === Backend
 #image("backend.png")
 This shows the different API routes I will need to implement on the backend, these will be used by the frontend.
-I've left out the scheduling algorithm as I cover it properly below
+I've left out the scheduling algorithm as I cover it properly below in the algorithms section.
+I decomposed the needed APIs by operation so each route only had one thing to worry about, this would make it easy to reuse the APIs across the project in a modular way.

 #pagebreak()